DLL00P/urlencode/README.md

 # urlencode
+A tool developed in Python to facilitate URL-encoding and decoding of strings
 ## Usage
-You can give it a positional argument for a single string, or you can pipe input to it from stdin.
+You can provide a string directly as an argument, or pass input through a pipe.
 ```bash
 $ urlencode 'example 1'
 example%201